-2.9 Goodwill
+2.8 Goodwill

 Set out below are the accounting policies on goodwill arising on acquisition of a subsidiary.
-Accounting for goodwill arising on acquisition of investment in a joint venture is set out in note 2.4.

 Goodwill arising in a business combination is recognised as an asset at the date that control is acquired (the acquisition date).
 Goodwill is measured as the excess of the aggregate of the fair value of the consideration transferred, the amount of any non-controlling interests in the acquiree, and the fair value of the acquirer's previously held equity interest in the acquiree (if any) over the Group's interest in the net fair value of the acquiree's identifiable assets and liabilities measured as at the acquisition date.